 To become a brilliant communicator, we first need to define our values and connect to our deepest convictions.
 We need to ask ourselves the right questions and listen to our own thoughts and feelings.
 When we listen to ourselves without judgement, we start to realise that who we are matters, and we begin to act from a more inspired place within.
 When our words are connected to our inherent value, we cannot fail to compel others to think a little differently.
 We develop a symbiotic relationship with others laying fertile ground for new and exciting opportunities.

 I have found that the number one thing that stands in our way of powerful communication is simply this: our fear of fear itself.
 Even those who seem the most confident on the outside, particularly those who show little vulnerability, are often hiding a pervasive inner fear, and in suppressing this fear, they sabotage their best attempts at change.
-Hating to feel exposed for fear of shame, they construct fabulously tough veneers through which they interact with the world.
+Hating to feel exposed for fear of shame, they construct fabulously stubborn veneers through which they interact with the world.
 But all they really achieve is a huge disconnect from their own power.
 Vulnerability is strength, not weakness.

-Our fear is not the problem.
-It is so human to feel vulnerable.
-What suffocates our creative voice is actually just our run from fear.
-And many of us spend our entire lives running.
-We need to stop.
-Empowering ourselves involves becoming aware of the exact moments when we run and daring to stop and turn within.
-As we gently peer under our defensive layers, we can start to challenge some of our questionable narratives around fear and expand ourselves into new realms of self-expression.
+We need to stop the escape.
+Empowering ourselves involves becoming aware of the exact moments when we run and daring instead to stop and turn the inner lights on.
+As we gently peer under our defensive layers, we can start to challenge some of our questionable narratives around fear and then expand ourselves into new realms of self-expression.

-There are many wonderful ideas posited through the ages by philosophers, writers and artists to help us to reflect on our fears and maybe even loosen their grip.
-But ideas alone are seldom a match for fear itself, especially when it is coursing through our veins, energetically holding us back from expressing who we really are in the moment.
 Ideas and insights are important, but it is the synergy of these ideas with authentic human connection that spurs us to look directly into fear’s eye and turn our biggest foe into our closest ally.
-Reframing thoughts and perspectives is certainly helpful, but unless we can face our fear on an experiential level, embrace it, perhaps even come to love it, we can never truly transform the way we communicate with others.
-With fear at the helm, we retreat behind our protective masks and ultimately rob ourselves of the joy of genuine self-expression.
+Reframing thoughts and perspectives is certainly helpful, but unless we can face our fear on an experiential level, embrace it, perhaps even come to accept it, we can never truly transform the way we communicate with others.
+With fear at the helm, we retreat behind our false masks and ultimately rob ourselves of the joy of genuine self-expression.

-What is the antidote to our fear of fear?
-The answer lies in daring to speak with a little self-exposure, a healthy dose of vulnerability and plenty of self-compassion.
-There is nothing inherently wrong with us.
-The kinder we are to ourselves, the more accepting we become of our fallibility and the braver we feel to draw back the curtains to our hearts.
+The kinder we are to ourselves and the more accepting we become of our uncertainty, the braver we feel to draw back the curtains to our hearts.
 Bit by bit, we can welcome our many hidden selves into our psyche and begin to speak with greater depth and power.
-Our words come alive because we come alive, and as we progress, we learn that we are safe to be ourselves without fear of failure or admonition.
+Our words come alive because we come alive, and as we progress, we learn that we are safe to be ourselves without fear of failure.
 In fact, we will realise that our mistakes were our friends all along, warmly directing us into the moment and all it has to offer.
-Perfection has always been the antithesis of creativity and a mistake can sometimes lead to a moment of genius.
+Perfection has always been the antithesis of creativity.
+Failure can lead to moments of genious.

 ‘If you’re not prepared to be wrong you’ll never come up with anything original’ – Sir Ken Robinson

-Life will always be complex and challenging.
-Let’s stay open to the entire palette of human experience and embrace as much of it as we can.
-We may not be perfect and will not always succeed, but every experience is grist for the mill.
+So let’s stay open to the entire palette of human expression and embrace as much of it as we can.
+We may not be “perfect” and will not always succeed, but every experience is grist for the mill.
 We can use it to evolve and step into our greatness.
 We can embrace our fear, seize the moment and discover what lies beyond the edge.

 Why look into the eye of fear at all?
 Indeed, in recent years, with the advent of pop psychology, quick fix therapies, NLP and other pseudoscience, it seems less popular than ever to want to truly grapple with our fundamental fears.
 We would much rather put a band-aid on our weeping wounds than acknowledge them, breath into them and transmute the energy therein into something more powerful.
 We let fear stare us down and we reach for the nearest drug.

 But fear will never go away.
 It will pull at us and nag at our spirits like an itch we cannot scratch.
 We could keep on running, looking for the next fix, or we could stop, turn to face our fear and say – hello my friend, where have you been so long?
-Let us settle in for a time and have an open conversation.
+Let us settle in for a time and have a conversation.
 Let us get to know each other.
-When we look fear in the eye and face our vulnerability head-on, we increase our compassion and learn to share ourselves in more enriching ways.
+When we look fear in the eye and face our vulnerability head-on, we increase our compassion and learn to express ourselves in more enriching ways.
 We finally speak with truth because we feel it at the core of our very existence.
 Fear is the price we pay for this self-awareness, and self-awareness is the source of all growth.

 “Speak what we feel, not what we ought to say”